rocket-pool/docs.rocketpool.net/docs/guides/testnet/overview.md

 If you _are_ planning to run a node, do the following:

-1. Start by running the `!goerliEth` command above to acquire enough gas to register your node
+1. Start by running the `!goerliEth` command above to acquire enough ETH to register your node
 2. Register your node (see the [Preparing your Node](../node/prepare-node) page for instructions)
 3. Run the following command to get 8 Goerli ETH so you can create a validator: